Credit: Nicola Mastroddi

 Clarendon Scholarships aim to give the most academically-able students not only the life-changing opportunity to study at Oxford, but also the chance to form lasting social, academic and professional networks.

-Oxford is proud to be able to offer a very high number of fully-funded scholarships each year, with around 900 on offer in 2015-16.
+Oxford is proud to be able to offer a very high number of fully-funded scholarships each year, with over 1,000 available for courses starting in 2016-17.
 Clarendon is one of the biggest of the University’s scholarship schemes, offering around 140 new scholarships each year.
 Clarendon scholarships are competitive, prestigious and highly sought-after.
-Like all fully-funded University scholarships, they cover all tuition and college fees, and offer a generous grant for living expenses; however Clarendon’s additional appeal lies in its unique community of scholars.
+Like all fully-funded Oxford scholarships, they cover all tuition and college fees, and offer a generous grant for living costs; however Clarendon’s additional appeal lies in its unique community of scholars.

-In 2014-15, there are around 350 Clarendon scholars at Oxford representing more than fifty different countries.
+In 2015-16, there are around 370 Clarendon scholars at Oxford representing more than 50 different countries.

 Whilst there are no quotas by course type, the majority of Clarendon scholars are working towards a DPhil (Oxford's name for a PhD).
 Scholarships are also awarded for two-year graduate degrees (such as the MPhil or BPhil) or one-year degrees (such as the MSc, MSt, MBA or MFE).